michalryn/MedicalResearchCenter/README.md

 2. Create a database and put its "ConnectionString" inside the `appsettings.json`, migrations are applied to the database when you run the project
 3. To run the project use Visual Studio
 4. The application should be available at `https://localhost:7043` and `http://localhost:5014`
-5. Project comes with swagger available at `/swagger/index.html` endpoint
+5. Project comes with swagger installed, available at `/swagger/index.html` endpoint

 ### Linux:
 1. Install tools: